Caddickbrown/SApps/README.md

 # Postage
-Postage is a Simple-Page HTML App app that generates an HTML page from a Markdown-based input form.
+Postage is a Single-Page HTML App that generates an HTML page from a Markdown-based input form.

 The user enters markdown text into an input box and the app generates an HTML page from the input.